 2. Train them on any tools specific to your business

-Chances are your restaurant uses a unique set of tools and technology, so your new employees likely will need the training to understand how your restaurant works day-to-day.
+Chances are your golf course restaurant uses a unique set of tools and technology, so your new employees likely will need the training to understand how your restaurant works day-to-day.

 3. Show them the ropes with shadowing